-- The ISD reviewed local district protocols at the start of the school year to make sure proper procedures are in place for supplying hand sanitizer on the bus to be used by everyone before entering the bus.
-Follow-ups with the local districts will take place to verify implementation if there are reports of issues/concerns. - Students and or staff assisting the student in riding public transportation will be provided hand sanitizer and will be instructed in the use of PPE for safety. - The ISD reviewed local district protocols to make sure the bus driver, staff, and all students in grades preK-12 and special education students ages 2-26 (Children younger than 2 years of age are not required to wear a mask), if medically feasible, must wear facial coverings while on the bus. - Note: there may be situations where it is not safe for the bus driver to wear a facial covering.
-Decisions about these situations should be made on a case-by-case basis with local public health officials.
-Periodic follow-ups with the local districts will take place to verify implementation. - Students riding public transportation with staff for instructional services and supports will be required to follow the protocols established by the transportation provider.
+- Students and or staff assisting the student in riding public transportation will be provided hand sanitizer and will be instructed in the use of PPE for safety. - Students must follow local district protocols and local and federal transportation rules when riding the school bus or district-provided transportation to school. - Students riding public transportation with staff for instructional services and supports will be required to follow the protocols established by the transportation provider.
 Students and staff will also be supplied with disposable masks and hand sanitizer, and will follow the protocols in this document as if they were in any other instructional space.